bbauska/JS-Definitive/README.md

 options.n ??
 10 // => 10: property is null
 </pre>

-<p>Note that the timeout, title, and verbose expressions here would have different val‐
+<p>Note that the timeout, title, and verbose expressions here would have different values if we
-ues if we used || instead of ??.</p>
+used || instead of ??.</p>

-<p>The ?? operator is similar to the && and || operators but does not have higher prece‐
+<p>The ?? operator is similar to the && and || operators but does not have higher precedence
-dence or lower precedence than they do.
+or lower precedence than they do.
 If you use it in an expression with either of those operators, you must use explicit parentheses to specify which operation you want to perform first:</p>

 <pre>
 (a ?? b) || c // ?? first, then ||